 For you to be able to utilize the Anatomy Course materials at no cost, you must sign into We Teach College Students, and request the course.
 You will be assisted through our vetting bridge which interfaces with your current college to confirm student status.
 We will then add you to our roster and email your access codes within twenty-four hours.
 This is a self paced programmed course.
 The course utilizes a large and concise text on anatomy, with case studies, color illustrations of gross and micro-anatomy, color labeling exercises, and flashcards, in addition to a terminology coach.
 Questions can be addressed on our Academic Questions page.

 Our affiliate links are well established, web-sturdy, and safe, in addition to offering vigorous and enterprising content.
 They can help you take your studies as far as you wish.

 The Anatomy Library is a complete image based library with accompanying didactics.
-Constructed as six units, each unit screen can be paused, advanced, and reversed at your discretion.
-You may point and click any image to manipulate these features.
+Constructed as six units in slide presentation format, each unit screen can be paused, advanced, and reversed at your discretion.
+You may point and click to manipulate these features.